jonnycomes/jonnycomes.github.io/README.md

-# My blog
+# My webpage

+On this site I keep lists of my publications, my students' projects, and any resources I have written for student research projects.
-Hello!
-My name is Jonny.
-I'm an Assistant Professor of Mathematics at The College of Idaho.
-This is a place for me to write about various math and cs stuff I'm thinking about.
+There is also a (mostly neglected) technical blog where I write about various math and cs stuff I'm thinking about.

-This blog was made with [quarto](https://quarto.org/).
+This site was made with [quarto](https://quarto.org/).